A Nature Paper Says AGI Is Already Here - Not Everyone Agrees

 The paper introduces a three-tier evaluation framework for assessing machine intelligence:

 Tier 1: Turing-test competence.
-Basic literacy and adequate conversation.
-A March 2025 UC San Diego study found that GPT-4.5 was judged to be human 73% of the time in Turing tests - exceeding actual human baselines.
+Basic literacy and enough conversation.
+A March 2025 UC San Diego study found that GPT-4.5 was judged to be human 73% of the time in Turing tests - passing actual human baselines.

 Tier 2: Expert-level performance.
 PhD-level problem-solving, Olympiad-level mathematics, professional code generation, and sophisticated creative reasoning.
-Current frontier models demonstrably operate at this level.
+Current frontier models clearly operate at this level.

 Tier 3: Superhuman breakthroughs.
 Revolutionary scientific discoveries and paradigm-shifting insights.
-Models have not reached this level - but the authors argue this is not a requirement for general intelligence, just as it is not a requirement for humans.
+Models haven't reached this level - but the authors argue this isn't a requirement for general intelligence, just as it isn't a requirement for humans.

 The researchers contend that current LLMs clear tiers one and two.
 By the standard of "inference to the best explanation" - the same reasoning we use when attributing intelligence to other people - that is enough.